jlduan/fba/docs/tutorials/cell_hashing/PRJNA423077/tutorial.rst

 Download cell barcode info.

-These are the cell-associated barcodes in this single cell RNA-Seq library (determined by the number of transcriptomic UMIs caputured per barcode).
+These are the cell-associated barcodes in this single cell RNA-Seq library (determined by the number of transcriptomic UMIs captured per barcode).

 .. code-block::